Opening and Closing Times

 Parents are encouraged into the school at the beginning and end of the school day.

-Class Teachers and Teaching Assistants will always endeavour to make themselves available for parents to chat to after school.
+Class Teachers will always endeavour to make themselves available for parents to chat to after school.
 This helps to build up a close relationship between home and school – we want to have good links with all parents.

-If normal arrangements have to be altered (for example, you are delayed or another person is collecting your child), please let us know.
+If normal arrangements have to be altered (for example, you are delayed or another person is collecting your child), please let us know via the school office.
 This avoids any confusion or upset for our children.

 Some of our children are allowed to walk to and from school by themselves and their parents will have signed an electronic permission form to allow this.